datastax/dsbulk/manual/settings.md

 "Overflow" should be understood here in 3 possible ways:

-- The value's magnitude is too big or too small for the target CQL type.
+- The value is out of the target CQL type's range.
 For example, trying to convert 128 to a CQL `tinyint` results in overflow, as the maximum value for such type is 127.
 - The value is decimal, but the target CQL type is integral.
 For example, trying to convert 123.45 to a CQL `int` results in overflow.
 - The value's precision is too large for the target CQL type.
 For example, trying to insert 0.1234567890123456789 into a CQL `double` results in overflow as there are too many significant digits to fit in a 64-bit double.